tetteis/data-visualization-project/README.md

 # Data visualization project

-Solution for the data visualization project on [Learn JavaScript](https://learnjavascript.online) course.
+Solution for the [Learn JavaScript](https://learnjavascript.online) data visualization project.

 This is a Chart representing the **browser usage data in 2019**.
 I used **Chart.js** in this project.